 Business has ideas; IT has the capabilities to launch them.
 Until now, when it came to API development, most enterprises leapt from ideation to build.
 They skipped the Design stage and went straight to Create.
 They also skipped millions of dollars in savings and countless development hours that could have been spent on user experience or business logic.

-ignite allows you to design common microservice building blocks, with consistent resources from data and taxonomy models, standardized API definitions and system of record mapping, and change management with lineage and impact analysis.
-You can capture detailed information in the specification and expose reusable design artifacts, like your Items API — made up of consistent product ID, description, price, weight, and whatever else is critical to your business functions — to be used in every API that involves Items.
-You can design your Payment API comprised of standard payment and bill pay and wallet management and B2B pay code for any APIs in any line of business that requires payments.
+You can capture detailed information in your API specification and expose reusable design artifacts, like your Items API — made up of consistent Product ID, Description, Price, Weight, and whatever else is critical to your business functions — to be used in every API that involves Items.
+You can design your Payment API comprised of Standard Payment, Bill Pay, Wallet Management and B2B Pay code, for any APIs in any Line of Business (LOB) that requires Payments.

 Governance to Build With Speed & Control

 The ignite Design phase equips you to design core functions for the business, not by use-case.
 With the broader design capability of ignite, you gain configurable, self-service governance.
 Through governance, you automate repeatable patterns (like mapping) -- and you gain speed with control.
 In other words, design-first means it's possible have your cake and eat it, too.

 For most industries, security and compliance are of utmost importance, yet often a bottleneck for the speed of delivery.
 Keeping up with requirements that come in the form of spreadsheets, Word docs, Confluence files and wikis leaves a lot of room for human error. ignite maps requirements and metadata directly to the services you’re building with, eliminating human error and speeding production to a transcendent state.

 Agility & Scale